+Concerns about FGM outside of the mandatory reporting duty should be reported using the setting's Child Protection procedures.
 Staff should be particularly alert to suspicions or concerns expressed by female children about going on a long holiday during the summer holiday.

 There should also be consideration of potential risk to other girls in the family and the wider community.
-Where there is a risk to life or likelihood of serious immediate harm a report must be made immediately to the Police, including dialling 999 if appropriate.
-HM Government - Multi-agency statutory guidance on Female Genital Mutilation (publishing.service.gov.uk)
+Where there is a risk to life or likelihood of serious immediate harm the staff should report the case immediately to the Police, including dialling 999 if appropriate.